-Butt box joints are typically used in general box construction or for drawer construction.
+Butt box joints are typically used in general box construction 7.
+Grasp the Domino joiner by the auxiliary handle, hold or for drawer construction.
 The Domino tenons strengthen the joint without the need for additional fasteners.
 The example below highlights drawer construction, but the same techniques are used on other types of box construction.